simonklee/opentui-tex/README.md

 `widthMax`, `heightMax`, an `AbortSignal`, and optional `strict` validation for Unicode math.
 The output is either
 `{ kind: "image", image }` or `{ kind: "unicode", text, columns, rows }`.

 Unicode output can also include `spans`, an array of `{ text, color?, bold?, italic? }` objects.
-Their text concatenates to `text`; `TexRenderable` uses them to preserve styling.
+The concatenated span text equals `text`. `TexRenderable` uses these spans to preserve styling.
 Plain-text consumers can continue to read `text`.

 ## Node